Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/logout.png)

 ### 1.4 Reset Password of Virtual Machine
 Azure allows you to reset the password or ssh key for virtual machines using the Azure portal.
-Let's take a look at how to reset password or sshkeys for your Linux virtual machines.
+Let us take a look at how to reset password or sshkeys for your Linux virtual machines.
 Please note that this step is optional.

 1. To reset the password or sshkey of the Ubuntu virtual machine, Navigate to the **Resource Groups > Your Resource Group > Your Virtual Machine > Overview > Support + Troubleshooting >Reset Password**.